BILAL-ASIF-github/CNN-Accuracy-Efficiency-Trade-offs-Across-Computing-Platforms-Controlled-Deployment-Experiment/README.md

 └── LICENSE
 ```

-> **Note on reorganizing:** the repo currently has these files at the root.
-Moving them into `notebooks/`, `scripts/`, and `results/` subfolders (as shown above) makes the structure self-explanatory to a new visitor — GitHub will still render everything correctly with `git mv` and updated relative paths inside the notebooks (e.g., `../figs/`, `../results/`).

----

 ## Pipeline

 The experiment runs as five stages, each isolating one variable while holding everything else — architecture, weights, dataset, preprocessing — fixed: